CyberT33N/guest-os/README.md

 sudo ufw allow out on nordlynx to any port 80,443,53,8080 proto tcp sudo ufw allow out on nordlynx to any port 80,443,53,8080 proto udp

+# git ssh
+sudo ufw allow out on nordlynx to any port 22 proto tcp

 # ---------------------------